DinaTaklit/From-Fundamentals-to-Functional-JS-v2/README.md

 ### Anatomy of a Function
 ![Anatomy of function](assets/../assets/img/6.FunctionsAnatomy.png)

+- **return** values are anything that is explicity returned, in this case an ES5 at least, it is explicitly returned with a return statement.
+- **side effects** are things that are happening other than returning the value that effects something outside of that function.

+> console.log is side effect because you are logging to the console that exists outside of that function, that is side effect.
+Or if you're changin the value of an object that's in a different scope.

 ## Credits

 All credits goes for From Fundamentals to Functional JS, v2 front end master course